 Flashing Yellow Arrow Signals

 In October of 2007, the City of Vancouver debuted a new style of traffic signal.
-Flashing yellow arrow left-turn signal lights are operational at several Vancouver intersections.
-The new flashing yellow arrow directs motorists to turn left after yielding to oncoming traffic.
-The following brochures provides more instructions for motorists when using the new flashing yellow signals and can be viewed in English, Spanish or Russian.
+Flashing yellow arrow left-turn signal lights are operational at multiple intersections in Vancouver.
+The flashing yellow arrow directs motorists to turn left after yielding to oncoming traffic.
+The following brochures provide more instructions for motorists when using the new flashing yellow signals and can be viewed in English, Spanish or Russian.